gaslight/posts/posts/2014-05-26-pair-programming.md

 the [native Mac OS screen sharing](http://support.apple.com/kb/PH14148) while sitting diagonal from one another has worked well for us.
 Sitting diagonal from one another also allows you to see one another without twisting sideways.

-The physical environment is not the only important factor when pairing, the virtual environment is also important.

-## Shared Workstation / Physical Environment

-If you opt to share a physical workspace while pair programming there are extra considerations to take into account.
-Dedicated pairing stations that are not owned by a single developer can help reduce some of these problems.

 ### Personal Hygiene